2003 Rugby World Cup final: Background

 The 2003 Rugby World Cup, the fifth edition of the Rugby World Cup (the International Rugby Board's (IRB) leading quadrennial rugby union tournament for national teams), was held in Australia from 10 October to 22 November 2003.
 In the finals, 20 teams played a total of 48 matches.
 The eight quarter-finalists in the 1999 Rugby World Cup automatically qualified for the tournament; the remaining twelve spots were decided in qualifying rounds played between 23 September 2000 and 27 April 2003 by teams from a record 81 nations.

-Teams were divided into eight groups of four in the finals, with each team playing each other once in a round-robin format.
+Teams were divided into four groups of five in the finals, with each team playing each other once in a round-robin format.
 The two top teams from each group advanced to a knockout stage.
 Rights to host the final were awarded to Stadium Australia, a purpose-built venue for the 2000 Summer Olympics and the 2000 Summer Paralympics in Sydney Olympic Park (an urban renewal project in the mid-west suburb of Homebush Bay).
 The stadium played host to six other matches in the World Cup.